textileio/go-foldersync/README.md

 test how this impact syncing perf.
 - How many seconds provide to the peers to sync before asserting convergence.

-After the sync timeout triggers, the test will assert if all `Store` of peers are the same, and if all the files were fetched (that to say, each peer shared folder contains all peers folders and their files).
+After the sync timeout triggers, the test will assert if all `DB` of peers are the same, and if all the files were fetched (that to say, each peer shared folder contains all peers folders and their files).